nabinelnino/work-sample/README.md

 ### To predict the volume using the machine learning model, navigate to the `src` and `pipeline` directories and execute the command `uvicorn app:app --reload`.
+### To predict the volume using the machine learning model, you can access this link `https://model-prediction.onrender.com/docs` which is hosted on Render

                +----------------------------------+
                |                                  |